-At a bank, Federal Deposit Insurance Corp. insurance covers up to $250,000 for the combined balance of all self-directed retirement accounts owned by the same person in the same insured bank.
+At a bank, the Federal Deposit Insurance Corp.
+(FDIC) covers up to $250,000 for the combined balance of all self-directed retirement accounts owned by the same person in the same insured bank.

-At a credit union, the National Credit Union Share Insurance Fund covers up to $250,000.
+At a National Credit Union Administration (NCUA) credit union, the National Credit Union Share Insurance Fund (NCUSIF) covers up to $250,000.
 The coverage is separate from insurance coverage on your other credit union accounts.

 Where can you buy an IRA CD?

-Your IRA is a basket for your investments, and what you can invest in depends on the provider.
+Your IRA is a basket for your investments, and you get to decide what to invest in.
 Not all financial institutions offer CD IRAs, so you will need to find one that does.